be-fe/iSlider/README.md

 ## Contact us
-Any feedback is most welcome if you have any question regarding iSlider or any bug is found:
+If you have any questions or find any bugs about iSlider, we will be appreciated for your feedback:
 [Commit a feedback](https://github.com/BE-FE/iSlider/issues/new?title=Bug%3A%20&body=)

 ## License (MIT)